How often do you set goals for your friendships?

 This means that friends from years past — from college, school, or an old workplace — can sometimes fall out of touch with where you are in your life now, and even negatively impact you.

 I explain in this 3-minute video why setting goals for your friendships make it easier to see when you’ve outgrown a friend — and whether you should make the difficult decision of keeping them in your life or letting them go.

 The Highlights Of The Video

 - (0:09) — Why you need to mention friendships on your bucket list;

-- (0:35) — The study that explains the magic ingredient for happiness;
+- (0:35) — Study that explains the magic ingredient for happiness;

 - (1:26) — An important question about your beliefs around friendships you need to ask yourself as your life starts to become extraordinary.